wellcomecollection/docs/rfcs/038-matcher-versioning/README.md

 *   The message sent by the matcher should include a timestamp.
     The merger will copy this timestamp into the created Works, rather than using the max of their timestamps.

+    Specifically, we will extend the `MatcherResult` model to include a `timeSent` field (an Instant).
+    The matcher will populate this with the current time when it sends the message, and the merger will use this timestamp in the works it creates.

 *   This gives us sensible. ordering behaviour.

     **Loose proof:**